Flavia-MV/parallel-news-aggregator/README.md

 A Java application for aggregating and processing articles from multiple news sources concurrently.

-The project focuses on Java concurrency, modular design, exception handling, automated testing, and performance comparison between sequential and parallel execution.
+The project focuses on **Java concurrency, modular design, failure handling, automated testing, and performance comparison between sequential and parallel execution**.

 ## Overview

-The application reads articles from multiple JSON-based news sources and combines them into a single collection.
+The application aggregates articles from multiple news sources and combines them into a single collection.

-During aggregation, the application:
+The current implementation supports:

+* local JSON files through `LocalFileSource`;
+* real RSS feeds through `RssNewsSource`;
-* processes independent news sources concurrently;
+* concurrent processing of independent sources;
-* handles failures from individual sources without interrupting the entire aggregation process;
+* failure isolation between sources;
-* removes duplicate articles based on their URL;
+* duplicate removal based on article URL;
-* orders articles by publication time.
+* sorting by publication time.

-The current implementation uses local JSON files as data sources, allowing the project to run without external services or API credentials.
+The project is designed around the `NewsSource` interface, allowing new types of news sources to be added without modifying the aggregation logic.

 ## Architecture